crossbario/autobahn-python/examples/twisted/websocket/wrapping/README.md

 **Autobahn**|Python provides facilities to wrap existing stream-based Twisted factories and protocols with WebSocket.
 That means, you can run any stream-based protocol *over* WebSocket without any modification to the existing protocol and factory.

 Why would you want to do that?
-For example, to run a VNC, SSH or IMAP client in a HTML5 browser.
+For example, to run write a VNC, SSH or IMAP client in JavaScript and run it in a HTML5 browser.

+## WebSocket Transport Scheme

 **Autobahn**|Python follows the transport scheme established by [websockify](https://github.com/kanaka/websockify): a WebSocket subprotocol is negotiated, either `binary` or `base64`.

 With the `binary` WebSocket subprotocol, any data is simply sent as payload of WebSocket binary messages.
 With the `base64` WebSocket subprotocol, any data is first Base64 encoded before being sent as the payload of WebSocket text messages.

+Since **Autobahn**|Python implements WebSocket compression, traffic is automatically compressed ("permessage-deflate").
+This can be turned off if you want.

+> Currently the only browser with support for WebSocket compression is Chrome 32+.
+>

 ## Wrapping Factories and Protocols